-As alcohol or drug use becomes more central to our social lives, we may begin to seek out people whose use of alcohol or drugs is similar to our own.
+As alcohol or drug use becomes more central to our social lives, we may begin to seek out people whose use of THC is similar to our own.
 Over time, these relationships become increasingly important.
-Because most of our friends drink or use drugs in similar patterns, that level of use begins to seem normal.
+Because most of our friends use in similar patterns, that level of use begins to seem normal.
 The use may begin to define our relationships, which can lead to something called social dependence.
-Social dependence means a group relies on high-risk drinking or drug use for its normal functioning.
+Social dependence means a group relies on use for its normal functioning.
 This does not necessarily mean people in the group actively pressure others to make high-risk choices.
 However, to be an active member of that group, it is almost necessary in order to fit in and feel comfortable with the group.
-Other people who do not make high-risk choices may seem boring.
+Other people who do not use may seem boring.